RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 **Exercise 20:** *Take an image that is very dark and another very light image.
 Compute and visualise the histograms for the two images.
 Explain the difference between the two.*

-**Exercise 21:** *Take an image with a bright object on a dark background.Compute and visualise the histograms for the image.
+**Exercise 21:** *Take an image with a bright object on a dark background.
+Compute and visualise the histograms for the image.
 Can you recognise the object and the background in the histogram?*

 ## Color channels